pudjamansyurin/gen-core/README.md

   - [ ] Add Matching Network between ANT and Solder-Jumper (for next optimization)
   - [ ] Give serial solder connector like GPS (for debugging)
   - [ ] Change LTC output from 3.8v to 4.2v
+  - [ ] or Remove the LTC, then add MOSFET power control (used RUN pin) between B+ and VBAT
   - [ ] Increase C42 value
   - [ ] Move SIMcard related components closer to the SIMcard-holder
 - [ ] AUDIO: